 Title 26: Professions and Occupations

-(3) “Electrology” means the removal of hair by electrical current using needle/probe electrode-type epilation which would include electrolysis (direct current/DC), thermolysis (alternating current/AC), or a combination of both (superimposed or sequential blend).
-“Electrology” includes the use by properly trained licensed electrologists of lasers approved by the United States Food and Drug Administration for electrology and as otherwise permitted by Vermont law.
-Chapter 30: OPTOMETRY 26 V.S.A. § 1728.
-Use of therapeutic pharmaceutical agents
+(3) “Electrology” means the removal of hair by electrical current using needle/probe electrode-type epilation, which would include electrolysis (direct current/DC), thermolysis (alternating current/AC), or a combination of both (superimposed or sequential blend).
+“Electrology” includes the use of lasers approved by the U.S. Food and Drug Administration for electrology by electrologists possessing a special license endorsement set forth in subsection 4404(d) of this chapter.

 Washington Administrative Code

 WAC 246-919-605 Use of lasers, light, radiofrequency, and plasma devices as applied to the skin.

 246-919-605.
 Use of laser, light, radiofrequency, and plasma devices as applied to the skin.